 We have relationships with non-consolidated entities or financial partnerships, such as entities often referred to as structured investment vehicles, or special purpose or variable interest entities, established to facilitate the sale of securitized assets.
-Other than our securitization assets (including any outstanding servicer advances) of approximately \$19 million as of December 31, 2016, that may be at risk in the event of defaults in our securitization trusts, we have not guaranteed any obligations of nonconsolidated entities or entered into any commitment or intent to provide additional funding to any such entities.
-A more detailed description of our relations with non-consolidated entities can be found in Note 2 of our audited financial statements included in this Forml0-K.
+Other than our securitization assets (including any outstanding servicer advances) of approximately \$45 million as of December 31, 2017, that may be at risk in the event of defaults in our securitization trusts and breaches of limited representations, warranties and covenants regarding our activities with regard to certain of our interests, we have not guaranteed any obligations of nonconsolidated entities or entered into any commitment or intent to provide additional funding to any such entities.
+A more detailed description of our relations with non-consolidated entities can be found in Note 2 of our audited financial statements included in this Form 10-K.